Review updated on: 08.07.2018

 - Too many options, but still basic settings are missing.

-- If you are beginner it will take quite some time to find out exactly how to modify it.
+- If you are a beginner it will take you quite some time to find out exactly how to modify the theme.

 For a best selling theme on ThemeForest, there are a lot of things that could be made better.

 When I first review the theme in 2015, I didn’t quite like it.
 Now, 3 years later, I like it even less.